OU Profiles homepage Edit my profile User guide Accessibility Statement

 Teaching interests

-I have extensive experience in developing and sharing innovative approaches to teaching and learning – including online, hybrid, and in-person formats.
-I hold a Master’s degree in Education from the University of Cambridge and a Postgraduate Certificate in Academic Professional Practice.
-I am also a Fellow of the Higher Education Academy.
+I have extensive experience designing and delivering innovative learning across online, hybrid, and in-person formats, working with diverse learners and international cohorts.
+I hold a Master’s in Education from the University of Cambridge, a Postgraduate Certificate in Academic Professional Practice, and am a Fellow of the Higher Education Academy.
+My teaching practice is informed by my research into alternative organising, critical pedagogy, and epistemic pluralism, and by a sustained commitment to equity and inclusion in management education.